vibhortayal/AWSSESDemo/README.md

 2. AWS Lamda with API Gateway.
 We will be using Serverless for our development- https://serverless.com/

 ## Prerequisite:
-1. Verify your email via SES.
-This is fairly easy and GUI driven - https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html

-2. Setup AWS command Line - https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html
+1. Setup AWS command Line - https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html
 Easiest way is using pip

 `pip install awscl`
+2. Configure AWS command line by following steps here - https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#cli-quick-configuration

 ## Configure AWS SES
+1. Verify your email via SES.
+This is fairly easy and GUI driven - https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html

-1. We will be using AWS CLI to create an Email Template - You can use mytemplate.json for reference
+2. We will be using AWS CLI to create an Email Template - You can use mytemplate.json for reference

 ```
 {